 The Gmail iOS app brings the familiar Gmail web app experience to your iPhone.
 Whether this is a good thing or a bad thing depends on how you feel about Gmail.

 Outside of these integrations, Gmail is still a competent email app.
 In terms of customization, you can choose the default view, which shows an icon for each sender and a preview of any attachments; or you can select Comfortable (which removes the previews) or Compact (which removes the icons as well, letting you see more emails at once).
 All your emails are sorted into three separate inboxes: Primary, Social, and Promotions.
 Search is, as you'd expect from Google, lightning fast.
-Emails can be snoozed, and if you accidentally send an email too soon—which is easy to do on a phone—you can tap Undo to rescind it.
+Emails can be snoozed, and if you accidentally send an email too soon—which is easy to do on a phone—you can tap Undo to recall it.

 Gmail compatibility: Gmail, iCloud, Yahoo, Hotmail, Outlook, Live, Office365, IMAP